-Prince George's Planning (M-NCPPC) is currently updating the county's Master Plan of Transportation, with release anticipated in December, 2023.
+Prince George's Planning (M-NCPPC) is currently updating the county's Master Plan of Transportation, branded as GO Prince George's48, with release anticipated in January, 2025.

-• Master Plans, Sector Plans, and (Zoning) Map Amendments
+• Advocacy around Master Plans, Sector Plans, and (Zoning) Map Amendments

 Area master plans recommend zoning, land use, and transportation infrastructure for a portion of the county.
 They influence and guide development and infrastructure creation for decades after they are created by planning staff, approved by the Planning Board, and adopted by the County Council.